mohamedtosman/flask-auth-tutorial/README.md

 ```

 **GET: /auth/inventory**

-Get single product by passing in it`s code or multiple product types by passing in a type
+Get single product by passing in it's code or multiple product types by passing in a type

 Header:
 ```